New York Stroke Misdiagnosis Attorneys

 Unfortunately, strokes are commonly misdiagnosed by emergency room doctors and other medical professionals.
 Without a proper, timely diagnosis, a patient cannot receive critical medical care and may suffer severe injuries or may even die as a result.
 If the treating physician was negligent in failing to diagnose or treat a stroke, the victim or the victim’s family members (in the event of death) may take legal action.

 At Simonson Goodman Platzer PC, our New York stroke misdiagnosis attorneys have more than 100 years of collective experience.
-With offices in New York and New Jersey, our firm represents victims of medical malpractice and negligence in all types of complex cases, including those involving failure to diagnose or misdiagnosis of strokes.
+Our firm represents victims of medical malpractice and negligence in all types of complex cases, including those involving failure to diagnose or misdiagnosis of strokes.
 We understand the many nuances involved in proving medical negligence and, throughout our decades in practice, have successfully secured over $200 million, recovering compensation for our clients in 98% of the cases we have handled.

 How Common Is Failure to Diagnose Stroke?